ApiniLabs/PAC-Attributes/README.md

 - `Attribute Server` format: Always non-localized.
   - Dates: All datetimes MUST be in UTC.
 The timezone SHOULD be explicitly stated; if omitted, clients MUST assume UTC.
 Examples: 2025-07-21T15:30:00+00:00 or 2025-07-21T15:30:00Z.
   - Numbers: Always use a "." as the decimal separator. [^num_as_str]
-- `Attribute Client` localize formatting (e.g., decimal separators, units) as needed.
+- `Attribute Client`s localize formatting (e.g., decimal separators, units) as needed.

 #### Labels and Text Attributes

 Labels and attributes of type `text` require translation.
 Since `Attribute Client`s cannot reliably infer appropriate translations, the `Attribute Server`s response MUST already contain translations.

 - `Attribute Server` response language:
   - MUST be consistent across the entire response.
   - Labels of `attribute groups` and `attributes` MUST be in this language.
   - Text attribute values MUST be in this language.